timdeschryver/eslint-plugin-ngrx/docs/rules/selectors-start-with-select.md

 // ⚠ Usage of a selector with a `get` prefix export const getFeature: MemoizedSelector<any, any> = (state: AppState) => state.feature

+// ⚠ Usage of a selector with improper casing const selectfeature = createFeatureSelector<AppState, FeatureState>(featureKey)
 ```

 Examples of **correct** code for this rule: